Skip to main content

 Founded in 1985, Susan Sheehan Gallery specializes in American Post-War and Contemporary prints and works on paper, with an emphasis on Minimalism and Pop Art.

-The gallery has been a member of the Art Dealers Association of America (ADAA) for 25 years and Susan is currently a board member and chair of The Art Show Committee.
+The gallery has been a member of the Art Dealers Association of America (ADAA) since 1992 and Susan is currently a board member, executive committee member, and officer.

 Works Available By: